 A: Having extra staff during busy periods can help lighten the load, but you must make sure your hiring practices are in line with employment law.

 Seasonal workers can be hired on a fixed-term contract for an agreed period.
-This period can come to an end on a specific date, or at the completion of a project.
-Temporary employees enjoy the same rights as full time staff when it comes to working conditions and benefits.
+This period can come to an end on a specific date, or after a project.
+Temporary employees enjoy the same rights as full-time staff when it comes to working conditions and benefits.
 They should receive the same rate of pay and holiday entitlement (pro-rated) as employees in a comparable role.

 What is a comparable role?